T H E D E R E L I C T M I S C E L L A N Y

 Broken crucifix

-The Welsh village of Penparcau, perched on a hill above the seaside town of Aberystwyth, saw its first Roman Catholic Mass on Sunday the 20th January, 1952 but although the building of a new church had been 'high on the list of parish priorities' for some time, it was not until a decade had passed that a suitable site was found and purchased by Bishop Petit of Menevia.
-The architect Mr. Thomas Price was appointed and the building contract awarded to T. Alun Evans of Rhydyfelin.
+The village of Penparcau, perched on a hill above the seaside town of Aberystwyth, saw its first (post-reformation) Roman Catholic Mass on Sunday the 20th January, 1952 but although the building of a new church had been 'high on the list of parish priorities' for some time, it was not until a decade had passed that a suitable site was found and secured by Bishop Petit of Menevia.
+Mr. Thomas Price was appointed as architect and the building contract awarded to T. Alun Evans of Rhydyfelin.
 The foundation stone was laid in 1969 and Price's striking modernist church saw its first Mass on 16th August, 1970 followed by a Solemn Blessing and Dedication on the 4th of October.
 The service, incorporating a Solemn Pontifical Mass and the dedication of the church to the Welsh Martyrs, was led by Bishop Petit assisted by two Priests of the Carmelite Order, Frs P.L.
 Geary and Edward Maguire and was attended by a large number of local officials, both civil and religious.

 Bibliography